Who’s Drinking All the Modelo?

 “Every once in a while, a person comes along who defies the odds, who defies logic, and fulfills an incredible dream.”

-The Mayor of Philadelphia celebrating Rocky Balboa in Rocky III
+From the mayor of Philadelphia celebrating Rocky Balboa in Rocky III.

 How Modelo Became America’s Best-Selling Beer